domenicodigangi/SDERGM/docs/relevant papers/comments.md

 ## "Overview of Composite Likelihoods Methods"
+- Notation: m number of elements of vector random variable (as a consequence in many cases it is equalto the  number of composite likelhood's terms), n number of observations
 - For maximum composite likelihoods estimators (MPLE is a particular case) the "information matrix identity" does not hold.
 - The variance of MPLE estimators is asymptotically G^-1, where G = E[h] * (var[s])^-1 * E[h] is  the Godambe or sandwitch information matrix
 - Not clear how to estimate var[s]